ninjaaron/pyfil/README.rst

   -q, --quiet           suppress automatic printing. doesn't affect --post -j, --json            load stdin as json into object 'j'; If used with
-                        --loop, treat each line of stdin as a new object -o, --force-oneline-json
+                        --loop, treat each line of stdin as a new object -J, --real-dict-json  like -j, but creates real dictionaries instead of the wrapper that allows dot syntax.
+  -o, --force-oneline-json
                         outside of loops and iterators, objects serialzed to json print with two-space indent. this forces this